suvasanket/oz.nvim/README.md

     mappings = {
-        Term = "<leader>av", -- Open a prompt to execute a shell command in oz_term TermBang = "<leader>at", -- Open a prompt to execute a shell command in a tmux window or Neovim tab Compile = "<leader>ac", -- Open a prompt to execute a shell command in compile-mode Rerun = "<leader>aa", -- Re-execute the previous command (<Term|Compile|TermBang>) },
+        Term = "<leader>av", -- Open a prompt to execute a shell command in oz_term TermBang = "<leader>at", -- Open a prompt to execute a shell command in a tmux window or Neovim tab Rerun = "<leader>aa", -- Re-execute the previous command (<Term|Compile|TermBang>) },